“Consider creative ways speech therapists are working overseas.”

 “Help mute children learn to speak again.”

 We live in Cambodia and have come across a number of cases where children got sick at a young age and have not been able to speak ever since.
-I do not know the details of how this works, but it seems to me that with a trained specialist who speaks their language were to work with them and their families it would be a tremendous service.
+I do not know the details of how this works, but it seems to me that a trained specialist who speaks their language could work with them and their families, it would be a tremendous service.

 This kind of ministry would be not only a way to improve the lives of these children, but also provides an opportunity for deep relationship with them and for teaching/living out the Gospel.